Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

 <a name="Exercise2"></a>
 ### Exercise 2: Debugging Shaders and Graphics ###
+Making a mistake in app code is almost inevitable, whether the code is C++ or High Level Shader Language (HLSL).
+However, debugging HLSL code has traditionally been more difficult because it hasn’t had the rich debugging support that C++ and other languages enjoy. _Graphics Diagnostics_ brings traditional code debugging tools to HLSL so that you can step through code, set breakpoints, and examine the contents of variables, parameters, and constant buffers.

+In this exercise, you will debug the game to troubleshot an issue with the game graphics by making use of the Graphics Diagnostics tools in Visual Studio.

 <a name="Ex2Task1"></a>
 #### Task 1 - Identifying the issue ####